Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 1. Mark `<ConditionallyRender />` as deprecated in the codebase with a clear JSDoc comment

 2. Automated refactoring with AST (Abstract Syntax Tree) There already is a script developed that can convert files between `ConditionallyRender` and ternary syntax.
-It uses jscodeshift, an  library.
+It uses jscodeshift, a library.
 It will be put in `frontend/scripts/transform.js`.

 3. Each change will have to be reviewed.
 The order of refactoring should be:
     1. New features that are behind feature flags.